← Back to all posts

 A memorial gathering does not have to be formal.
 Sometimes the most healing thing is simply being in a room together, eating good food, and letting conversation happen naturally.

-Host a potluck at someone's home.
-Ask each guest to bring a dish that either the person loved or that brings them personal comfort.
-Set up the food.
-Put on music the person enjoyed.
-Let people eat, talk, cry, laugh, and sit in silence together.
+Host a potluck at someone's home and ask each guest to bring a dish the person loved or one that brings them their own comfort.
+Put out the food, put on music the person enjoyed, and let people eat, talk, cry, and sit in silence together.
+(If you want it to come together without three people bringing the same casserole, my potluck guide covers how to coordinate it gently.)

 This format works especially well for smaller, more intimate gatherings.
 Not every celebration of life needs 80 people and a microphone.
 Sometimes it is 12 people around a kitchen table, and that is exactly right.